openwebdocs/web-docs-backlog/README.md

 1. Run `npm install`

 1. Run `npm run build` to generate the site

-   You can also run `npm run serve` to start a local server and watch for changes
+   You can also run `npx eleventy --serve` to start a local server and watch for changes

 ### Deployment